• Plan Your Studies

 Are PhD Programs in Germany Tuition-Free?

-Salaries are typically determined based on a wage agreement that specifies the contract tier (Stufe) and working hours (percentage-based).
+Your salary will ultimately be determined based on a wage agreement that specifies the contract tier (Stufe) and working hours (percentage-based).
 Many entry-level PhD students start with tier 1 contracts that are not full-time.
 For example, if your contract places you in Pay Group E-13 Tier 1 of the TV-L and you work at 75% capacity, your monthly gross salary will be €3,141.

 Can I Work While Pursuing a PhD in Germany?